 A key project in the Downtown 2020 Work Plan is to improve Access and Variety in the Downtown.
 Our project goal is to design improvements for downtown pedestrian alleyways that will address safety concerns, provide opportunities for place-making and expand wayfinding accommodations using both traditional and experimental techniques.
 Improvements will come in two phases:

 - Amber Alley electrical trenching, concrete repairs and temporary signage; and

 - Post Office Alley and Varsity Alley renovations including new public art, amenities and lighting.

-Amber Alley trenching and signage are being installed in December, 2017.
-The trenching will connect new lighting in the alley to Town-supplied power from the Wallace Deck and the signage will direct pedestrians from the Wallace Deck to Franklin Street and back through Amber Alley.
-Concrete repairs will be done to fix cracked areas.
+Amber Alley trenching and signage were completed in December, 2017.
+The trenching connected new lighting in the alley to Town-supplied power from the Wallace Deck and the signage directs pedestrians from the Wallace Deck to Franklin Street and back through Amber Alley.
+Concrete repairs were also performed to fix cracked areas in the North Alley.

 Post Office and Amber Alleys as they exist today.This project is sponsored by the Town and is supported by the professional firm of Swanson + Associates, P.A.
 For more information, contact Sarah Poulton (email@example.com or 919-969-5009) or David Swanson (firstname.lastname@example.org).